NordicESMhub/OsloCTM3/README.md

 # Oslo CTM3
-# - A global chemical transport model developed at MetOs
+A global chemical transport model developed at MetOs

 version: See MODEL_VERSION in cmn_size.F90
 ======================================================================
-When refering to Oslo CTM3, use "Oslo CTM3 vX.Y".
+When referring to Oslo CTM3, use "Oslo CTM3 vX.Y".
 ======================================================================

 User manual